CyCoreSystems/dispatchers/README.md

 dispatcher management for kamailio running inside kubernetes

+This tool can be used as a library, with the `Controller` as a common base, plugging your own `Notifier` and/or `Exporter` into place.

-This tool keeps a `dispatchers.list` file in sync with the Endpoints of any number of Kubernetes Services.
-Each Service is mapped to a single dispatcher set ID which may be used in kamailio route scripts.
+It can also be used directly with the included daemon, which will keep a `dispatchers.list` file in sync with sets of Endpoints of Kubernetes Services.
+Each Service is mapped to a single dispatcher set ID for the Kamailio `dispatcher` module.

 When the `dispatchers.list` file is updated, the tool connects to kamailio over its binrpc service and tells it to reload the file.

+The following documentation describes the default usage with the reference daemon.

 ## Usage